 Experience the best Rotterdam things to do in 1 or 2 days by bike!
-A self guided cycling tour to discover the top attractions in Rotterdam.
+This self guided cycling tour is the perfect itinerary to see Rotterdam’s top attractions in a weekend.

 Travelling to the Netherlands and wondering what else you should see besides Amsterdam?
 Plenty!
 You can start off by visiting one of the most innovative and artistic cities in the world – Rotterdam.